 Additionally, in spite of Jehovah, Jerusalem, Jericho, Joshua and Jesus, the Hebrew language has no letter ‘J’ and the Hebrew words translated with a ‘J’ are actually written and pronounced ‘Y’ in the Hebrew language.

 The New World Translation has translated the tetragrammaton as Jehovah through the whole Old Testament as well as translating the Greek word kurios ‘Lord’ as Jehovah 237 times in the New Testament, while unrealistically claiming in Appendix A5 “those copying the manuscripts either replaced the Tetragrammaton with Kyrios, the Greek word for “Lord,” or they copied from manuscripts where this had already been done.”
+This also impugns the biblical doctrine of the divine preservation of the inspired text of Scripture.

 There are other advantages of the King James Version, such as copyright rules, which modern versions enforce.
 It is sad when translations of the Bible are commercialised.